-The anxiety and worry we may feel in this stressed society seem to only make our other problems worse.
-Is there anything positive we can do?
+The anxiety and worry we feel in this stressed society seem to only make our other problems worse.
+Is there anything positive we can do to cope with anxiety?

 There are plenty of things to worry about these days: Where can I find a job?
 How am I going to be able to pay my bills?
 Will we lose our home?
 Will I ever be able to retire?
 In what kind of world will my children grow up?